jonathanbarzola/todo-js/README.md

 # To Do App

-Una aplicación To Do, hecha con JavaScript, HTML y CSS.
+Una aplicación To Do / Lista de tareas, hecha con JavaScript, HTML y CSS.